Call Us 03334553378

 One in three of us suffer from painful and unsightly varicose veins but there are new ways of treating them.
 Here Emilie explains why she decided to get her varicose veins treated.

-It was a passing comment from a relative that made Emilie Marsden realised she had to finally do something about her varicose veins.
+It was a passing comment from a relative that made Emilie Marsden realise she had to finally do something about her varicose veins.

 Emilie, 37, had first noticed the clump of blue, bulging veins developing near her right knee when she was in her early 20s.
 They quickly became so unsightly that she stopped wearing shorts or skirts.
 The veins became more noticeable following the birth of her children, Freddie, four and Fjóla, two.